 The real danger is that once society accepts this behavior, the government will legislate and control it.
 It would be more cost effective to eliminate all the people I've just mentioned than to actually care for them.
 This is one of the potential problems that arise when governments start to have exclusive authority over medical care.

 People think this is an exaggeration but who would have thought that we would be passing laws encouraging homosexual education in our schools and giving them rights to adopt children, 20 years ago?
 In the last decade we have accepted homosexuality as normal and now the government is writing laws for them.
 In the following decades many who are reading this book will be the ones who will be in the last years life and at the rate our society is changing it is not impossible to imagine the government giving doctors the right to eliminate those who are no longer useful to a progressive society.
 That would be us!

-Martin Niemoller, a protestant preacher who was imprisoned and killed by the Nazis wrote of the danger of not confronting evil.
+Martin Niemoller, a Lutheran Minister who was imprisoned and killed by the Nazis wrote of the danger of not confronting evil.
 He said,